Which VHF Marine Radio Channels To Use [& When?]

 Frequency refers to the number of complete oscillations that pass a specific point per second.
 For example, you could tune a VHF radio to “listen” for a specific frequency to send and receive messages at that particular frequency.

-The range involves many variables, so the answer here is not as specific.
+The range of a marine VHF involves many variables, so the answer here is not as specific.
 The primary factor is the line of site.
 The antenna on the radios has to be able to “see” one another.

 If you want to increase your range, you can adjust the height of the antenna or move it to a higher location.
 Changing your radio frequency not to monitor weaker signals is another option.